nt4f04uNd/sweyer/CONTRIBUTING.md

 limit set to 120 characters (instead of default 80).

 VSCode workspace is already configured to use 120 line break automatically.
+Android Studios normal formatter unfortunately doesn't follow our formatting settings, so please only use the `Reformat Code with 'dart format'` action for formatting.

 To run it manually, use this command